k0pernicus/zou/README.md

 ## FAQ

 * Why this fork ?
-Snatch has been developed when I was a R&D engineer at DernierCri.
+Snatch has been developed when I was a R&D engineer at [DernierCri](https://derniercri.io) - it was a "just-for-fun" project.
-Today, I do not work anymore in/with this startup, and I wanted to experiment different ways to download something.
+Today, I do not work anymore in/with this startup, and I want to experiment something different.

 * Libraries cannot be build
 Please go check if you are using the latest version of `rustc` (stable), running `rustup update`.